 Receiving your earnings via direct deposit doesn't necessarily mean you won't get a paystub.
-According to ElectronicPayments.org, direct deposits usually generate paystubs, which your employer may mail or hand to you at your place of employment.
+Depending on the company your boss uses to make the direct deposits, your employer may still mail or hand to you a paystub at your place of employment.
 Some companies provide employees with login information they can use to access online payment programs and view and print pay stubs.
 If your employer does not automatically make paystubs available to you, contact your company's payroll department to request paystubs for the appropriate payment periods.

 Some organizations accept bank statements as proof of income, as they include a record of your direct deposits.
 However, some organizations may not consider such statements sufficient proof.
 In such a case, you can go to your bank and request a printout of your deposits for the time period in question.
 For example, you may need to provide proof for the previous month, quarter or six-month period.
 Ask the bank to notarize the printout.